We love using Botox and Dysport to erase dynamic fine lines and wrinkles caused by repeated facial movement.

-There isn’t a magic number of days you can expect Botox to last, as it’s different for everyone.
+There isn’t a magic number of days you can expect Botox to last, as this can vary from person to person.
 Studies have shown that the effects of Botox last about 120 days – approximately four months – but you may start to see results within the first few weeks.

-The length of time that Botox lasts also depends on which muscles are being injected and how many units they’re getting.
+The length of time that Botox lasts also depends on which muscles we're injecting and how many units they’re getting.
 After all, the face has 43 different muscles that control specific facial movements.
 (Each of those muscles needs a unique dosage of Botox to be effective.)

 The muscles that control the area between the eyes, forming the “11’s” or frown lines (the glabella), are much thicker and may need up to 36 units to work appropriately.
 Although they may require more Botox, those thicker muscles tend to wear off more quickly.

-In addition, those who are athletic and exercise more frequently may need Botox more regularly to maintain.
+In addition, those who are athletic and exercise more frequently may need Botox more regularly to maintain their results.
 These movements increase blood flow to the muscles all over the body, including the face, which may speed up how quickly Botox is processed and pushed out.